 Using cast-iron, heat a little bit of extra virgin olive oil in a non-stick skillet over medium-high heat until the oil is just simmering (don’t let it smoke.)
 Add chicken (make sure you shake excess marinade off).
 Cook for 5 minutes on one side until nicely browned, then turn over and cook another 5 minutes or until chicken is fully cooked.
 Using the oven, heat the oven to 200 C. Shake excess marinade off the chicken tenders and arrange them on a baking sheet lined with parchment paper.
 Bake in the heated oven for about 20 minutes or until done.

-We like to mix my actual tztaziki sauce by hand in a large bowl.
-First, combine greek yohgurt, minced garlic, chopped cucumber, chopped drill, extra virgin olive oil, and a pinch more salt.
+We like to mix my actual tzatziki sauce by hand in a large bowl.
+First, combine greek yoghurt, minced garlic, chopped cucumber, chopped drill, extra virgin olive oil, and a pinch more salt.
 Make sure to stir until everything is well combined.
-For best taste and texture, cover tztaziki sauce tightly and refrigerate for a couple of hours before use.
+For best taste and texture, cover tzatziki sauce tightly and refrigerate for a couple of hours before use.

 Summary of the important tips:

 - Marinate your chicken.
 You want it to not only be flavorful but juicy as well.
 By marinating it in greek yoghurt, olive oil, lemon juice, spices, and red wine vinegar, it gives it time for the chicken to soak in all of those traditional Greek flavours.
 At least 2-4 hours is a suggested amount of time but 24 hours is ideal.

 - Make your own Tzatziki sauce.
 It is so easy since it is made in one bowl and uses only the freshest of ingredients.
 The key is to squeeze out as much water from the grated cucumber as possible.
 This ensures that the tzatziki sauce stays nice and creamy.
 I used Fage 2% Greek yoghurt but the fat-free version works well too.
 Taste for seasoning and salt accordingly.